noahhefner/website/content/posts/python-containerization/index.md

 In summary:

-- Prefer **lightweight base images** such as `python:alpine` to minimize size and exclude unnecessary libraries, binaries, and packages.
+- Prefer **lightweight, purpose-built base images** such as `python:alpine` to minimize size and exclude unnecessary libraries, binaries, and packages.
 - Use **modern Python tooling** like `uv` to speed up dependency resolution and installation.
 - **Exclude development dependencies** (e.g., formatters, linters) from the final image.
 Tools that support `pyproject.toml`, such as `uv` or `poetry`, make this easy by organizing dependencies into groups.
 - Apply **multi-stage builds** to separate environment setup from runtime execution, keeping the final image clean and minimal.